vibqetowi/Snake-Ladders-with-javafx/README.md

 console using keyboard inputs.
 After making that, I found the gameplay experience terrible so I decided to remake the project with real graphics and game buttons.
 Other than having to instantiate the amount of players in console, this feels more like a game someone other than a programmer would play.
-The typical game start message looks like so:
+A typical game start message looks like so:

 -------------------------------------------------